sixeyed/docker-windows-workshop/part-3.md

 We'll fix that by using a message queue instead - running in a Docker container.
 When you sign up the web app will publish an event message on the queue, which a message handler picks up and actions.
 The message handler is a .NET console app running in a container.

 First you need to change some code.
-Open`.\signup\src\SignUp.Web\SignUp.aspx.cs` in VS Code (or Notepad or whatever editor you like).
+Open`$env:workshop\signup\src\Signup.Web\SignUp.aspx.cs` in VS Code (or Notepad or whatever editor you like).
 Comment out the `SavePropsect` call at line 74, and uncomment the `PublishProspectSignedUpEvent` call at line 78.
 The section should look like this:

 ```
 /* synchronous */